 From the outset, Morton, serving without pay, as did her fellow officers, set the society on a course for permanency.
 She succeeded where predecessors had failed – for example, winning state financial support for the printing of society publications.
 In January 1903 she founded the Register of the Kentucky State Historical Society and served as its first editor.

-1920 saw two watershed developments for the Kentucky Historical Society: the Old State Capitol was established as its permanent home, and Jennie Chinn Morton died.
+1920 saw two watershed developments for KHS: the Old State Capitol became its permanent home, and Jennie Chinn Morton died.

-Through the years, the story of the Kentucky Historical Society has been one of continuous growth, burgeoning collections and increased scope of mission.
+Through the years, the KHS story has been one of continuous growth, burgeoning collections and increased scope of mission.
 “Kentucky Ancestors,” a genealogy quarterly, was launched in 1965 amid a surge in interest in family history.
-In 1974, the society expanded into the Old Capitol Annex, and the Kentucky Military History Museum was opened in the former State Arsenal.
-KHS professionalized the areas of museum and library management with the hiring of curators and archivists.
+In 1974, KHS expanded into the Old Capitol Annex, and the Kentucky Military History Museum opened in the former State Arsenal building.
+KHS also professionalized the areas of museum and library management by hiring people educated as curators and archivists.

 Growth and Change in the Kentucky Historical Society

 By the 1980s, however, KHS was bursting at its seams.
 The vast majority of its collection was stored in a converted whiskey warehouse – out of public view.
-A campaign for funding of a new home for Kentucky history began in 1991 under a new director, Dr. James C. Klotter, and with the support of Gov. Brereton Jones and first lady Libby Jones.
+A campaign to fund a new home for Kentucky history began in 1991 under a new director, Dr. James C. Klotter, and with the support of Gov. Brereton Jones and first lady Libby Jones.

-The Legislature in 1995 approved $2 million for planning, site acquisition and design for a new Kentucky History Center and a $17.5 million bond issue for its construction.
+The Legislature in 1995 approved $2 million for planning, site acquisition and design; and a $17.5 million bond issue for its construction.
 Later that year, Gov. and Mrs. Jones and Dr. Thomas Clark, with others, broke ground for the society’s new home – a 167,000-square-foot, state-of-the-art museum, research library, offices and other facilities – in downtown Frankfort.
 The following year, Toyota Motor Co. and its Toyota Motor Manufacturing assembly plant in nearby Georgetown donated $1 million toward construction and unveiled the center’s architectural drawing.
 The Kentucky History Center opened to the public on April 10, 1999.

 Honoring a True Kentucky Leader

-No one was a more avid advocate of the center or followed the progress of its construction more closely than Dr. Clark, Kentucky historian laureate for life, who was 94 at its opening.
-On July 14, 2005, two weeks after Dr. Clark’s death and on what would have been his 102nd birthday, Gov. Ernie Fletcher presided at the renaming of the building as the Thomas D. Clark Center for Kentucky History.
+No one was a more avid advocate of the new building or followed the progress of its construction more closely than Dr. Clark, Kentucky historian laureate for life, who was 94 at its opening.
+On July 14, 2005, two weeks after Dr. Clark’s death and on what would have been his 102nd birthday, Gov. Ernie Fletcher presided as the building’s name was changed from the Kentucky History Center to the Thomas D. Clark Center for Kentucky History.